 DEATH Alfred died on October 26, 899.
 It is unclear what he died of but Crohn’s disease or hemorrhoids seem the most likely.

 He was buried, with his wife and son, in a Winchester monastery that was closed during the Reformation.
 His resting-place remains a mystery but his bones are believed to have been moved as much as four times since he died.
-In 1999 his grave was found at the site of the former Hyde Abbey in Winchester.
+In 2014 a pelvic bone was found at the site of the former Hyde Abbey in Winchester that is believed to be either Alfred's or his son Edward's.

 3. Asser's "Life of Alfred."
 Asser, The Bishop of Sherborne, wrote this biography during Alfred's lifetime.
 It is the first known biography of an Englishman who hadn't achieved sainthood.